seregatipich/easyprojectstructure/README.md

 ### Specify a Directory

-Display the structure of a specific directory:
+To view the structure of a different directory, just provide the path:

 ```sh
 getprojectstruct path/to/your/directory